Rupee slips against US dollar in early trade

-The rupee opened on a weak note and declined by 9 paise to 71.42 against the US dollar in opening trade on Thursday, after weak macro-economic data disappointed market participants.
+TV show reliving film locations to reignite brand interest in a tepid market

-Forex traders said disappointing macro economic numbers weighed on the local unit.
-Government data on Wednesday showed that industrial output contracted by 0.3 per cent in December, while retail inflation jumped to a 68-month high of 7.59 per cent in January on high food prices.
+The rupee fell marginally by 2 paise to 71.33 against the US dollar in opening trade on Friday, amid strengthening of the American currency in the overseas market.

-The rupee opened weak at 71.35 at the interbank forex market and then fell further to 71.42, down 9 paise over its last close.
-The rupee had settled at 71.33 against the US dollar on Wednesday.
+Forex traders said rupee traded in a narrow range as strengthening of the US dollar weighed on the local unit, while easing crude oil prices, positive opening in domestic equities and foreign fund inflows gave support and restricted the fall.

-Market participants further said that factors like weak opening in domestic equities and rising crude oil prices weighed on the local unit, while weakening of the American currency supported the local unit to some extent.
-Brent crude futures, the global oil benchmark, rose 0.14 per cent to USD 55.87 per barrel.
+The rupee opened on a positive note at 71.29 at the interbank forex market, but soon lost ground and fell to 71.33 against the US dollar, down 2 paise over its last close.
+The rupee had settled at 71.31 against the US dollar on Thursday.

 The tag line said ‘Go IndiGo’ and the Indian air traveller heartily obliged, making the low-cost airline with ...